Autianic/clockworkpi-linux/README.md

 ### Package installation

-Copy over the previously generated packages and replace the Linux kernel on the target system via (adjust the paths as needed):
+Copy over the previously generated packages if not done already and replace the Linux kernel on the target system via (adjust the paths as needed):

 ```
 pacman -U linux-clockworkpi-a06-x.x.x-1-aarch64.pkg.tar.xz